 This course is required for learning the necessary safety techniques and responsibilities when using a bow and arrow to pursue deer and bear.
-While this course is not required for small game or turkey, DEC encourages you to take this course to learn general bow and tree stand safety techniques.
+While this course is not required for hunting deer with a crossbow, or for small game or turkey, DEC encourages you to take this course to learn general bow and tree stand safety techniques.

-Additional Requirements: Hunter Education is required in addition to this course to obtain a bowhunting privilege.
-It doesn't matter which course is taken first.
-If you wish to take both at once, DEC offers a convenient Combination Hunter and Bowhunter Education Course.
+Additional Requirements: Hunter Education Course is required in addition to this course to obtain a bowhunting privilege.

 Register for a Bowhunter Education Course